awslabs/amazon-kinesis-client/docs/lease-lifecycle.md

 For example, leases that are equally-distributed across KCL are not guaranteed to have equal I/O distribution.

 ![Sequence diagram of the KCL Lease Taking workflow.
-Participants include the LeaseCoordinator, LeaseTaker, LeaseRefresher, and Lease Table (DDB).
+Participants include the LeaseCoordinator, LeaseTaker, LeaseRefresher, and Lease Table (DynamoDB).
 LeaseRefresher is leveraged to acquire the leases from the lease table.
 LeaseTaker identifies which leases are eligible for taking/stealing.
 All taken/stolen leases are passed through LeaseRefresher to update the lease table.